arc64/www.tecks.co.nz/data-processing/4b-copy-data/Origin/Importantlearningandteachingevents/Classroomandcontextvariables/Monitoringthelearningofindividualchildren/Thenumberofoutcomesmonitored/index.md

 ---
+has_children: false
 layout: default
+nav_order: 2
-title: "The number of outcomes monitored
+title: 'The number of outcomes monitored '
-"
-nav_order: Thenumberofoutcomesmonitored
-has_children: false
 ---
 # The number of outcomes monitored